Takiji Kobayashi: Translations

-Kobayashi's principal works have been translated into numerous languages, including Russian, Chinese, English, Korean, Spanish, Basque, Italian, Portuguese, German, French, Polish, Czech and Norwegian.
+Kobayashi's principal works have been translated into numerous languages, including Russian, Chinese, English, Korean, Spanish, Basque, Italian, Portuguese, German, French, Polish, Czech, Swedish and Norwegian.

 In 1933, The Cannery Boat and other Japanese short stories was published by the International Publishers in New York.
 The anonymous translator was William Maxwell "Max" Bickerton.
 Because of censorship, the translation of the title text (Kanikōsen) is incomplete, comprising slightly more than half of the original.
 The full text of the novel did not become available in Japan until 1948.

 In 1973, an English translation of Kobayashi's two novels by Frank Motofuji under the titles The Factory Ship (Kanikōsen) and The Absentee Landlord (Fuzai jinushi) was published by the University of Tokyo Press under sponsorship from UNESCO.

 In 2013, The Crab Cannery Ship and Other Novels of Struggle was published by the University of Hawaii Press.
 In addition to a new translation of the title text (Kanikōsen), the book includes Yasuko and Life of a Party Member (Tōseikatsusha).
 The introduction is by Yōichi Komori, professor of Japanese literature at Tokyo University.
 The translator is Željko Cipriš.

 In 2013, "Kani Kosen: Sebuah Revolusi" was published by the Jalasutra Publisher, Indonesia as an Indonesia version of Takijis work, Kani Kosen.

 The Crab Cannery Ship ('Le bateau-usine') and The Absentee Landlord (Le propriétaire absent) were published in French in 2010 and 2017 respectively.